UPcload/FitAnalytics-WebWidget-Android/docs/WidgetOptions.md

 #### `public WidgetOptions setSizes(String[] sizes)`

-Set the `sizes` parameter as array of string.
-The parameter is simpler version of manufacturedSizes, except that is specifies only sizes that are available.
+Set the `sizes` parameter as an array of strings.
+The parameter is simpler version of manufacturedSizes, except that it specifies only sizes that are available.
 Should be used only in cases when the size availability information isn't available.

  * **Parameters:** `sizes` — The array of size codes as strings
  * **Returns:** The current instance for chaining

 #### `public WidgetOptions setSizes(List<String> sizeList)`

-Set the `sizes` parameter as list of string.
+Set the `sizes` parameter as a list of strings.
 Otherwise same as above.

  * **Parameters:** `sizes` — The list of size codes as strings
  * **Returns:** The current instance for chaining